Warkentin de la Mora, Gabriela

-Currently she is the Head of the Communication Department at Universidad Iberoamericana and Director of the university’s Radio Station, ibero90.9radio.
-She also holds the UNESCO Chair «Telecommunications and Society», as well as the Channel 22 Chair «Cultural and Educational Television» and the Radio Educación Chair «Sound Art and Exploration».
+Until 2012, she was the Head of the Communication Department at Universidad Iberoamericana and Director of the university’s Radio Station, ibero90.9radio.
+She was also at the UNESCO Chair «Telecommunications and Society» (2003-2011), as well as the Channel 22 Chair «Cultural and Educational Television» and the Radio Educación Chair «Sound Art and Exploration».

 She has been responsible for the academic areas of Research Methodologies and New Technologies in the undergraduate program in Communication at Universidad Iberoamericana, and also coordinates the Applied Communication Minor in the same program.

-She teaches Communication and Technology, Theory of Communication and Communication Research both in the Undergraduate and Graduate Programs in Communication.
-She is co-responsible for the graduate research program on « Studies on Digital Society ».
+She teached Communication and Technology, Theory of Communication and Communication Research both in the Undergraduate and Graduate Programs in Communication.
+Also co-responsible for the graduate research program on « Studies on Digital Society ».

 Member of the editorial committee for the Revista Iberoamericana de Comunicación; member of the Editorial Council of the Instituto Federal de Acceso a la Información (Federal Institute for Access to Information); member of diverse Mexican and International associations on communication subjects.
 Has extensive publications on: Cyberrights, Expressive profiles of Digital Logic, Media and Convergence, Ethics in the Digital Age, Pathways for Television Technology, etc.